southside-chillers/southside.chillers.online/southside/content/chapters/law-and-order-special-dictums-unit.md

 Hanamir gives Harlan a reassuring look.

-“At the very least, Your Majesty, we can guarantee that Magic will be out of your city and will never return,” says Harlan.
+“At the very least, Your Majesty, we can guarantee that Magick will be out of your city and will never return,” says Harlan.
 “You can trust us to accompany her on this quest, and she will cause you no more trouble.”

 “That is my concern at the idea of letting the tiefling go,” says King Slee.
 He fixes an intense stare on Harlan.
 “But I trust this party.
 Will you vow, in the name of your god, that you will keep this tiefling out of the city of Aberith, and deliver the appropriate consequences should she attempt to return?”